 Aromatherapy: A Complete Guide to the Healing Art: Cypress may help relieve oily skin and hair, dermatitis, excessive sweating, itching, skin injuries, skin growths, varicose veins, and cellulite.
 The essential oil may help lower blood pressure, improve poor circulation, and relieve hemorrhoids.
 Another use is in a gargle at the first sign of sore throat to help relieve laryngitis, spasmodic coughing, and lung congestion.
 The oil also helps ease anxiety, depression, grief, insomnia, nervousness, and helps people move on with their lives after emotional crisis.

-The Complete Book of Essential Oils and Aromatherapy: You can use cypress to help relieve congestive conditions, fluid retention, edema, heavy and tired legs, varicose veins, hemorrhoids, menstrual cramps, menopausal fatigue, hot flashes, cellulite, dry coughs, respiratory conditions, and rheumatism.
+The Complete Book of Essential Oils and Aromatherapy: Uses for cypress essential oil include help relieving congestive conditions, fluid retention, edema, heavy and tired legs, varicose veins, hemorrhoids, menstrual cramps, menopausal fatigue, hot flashes, cellulite, dry coughs, respiratory conditions, and rheumatism.

 The Encyclopedia of Essential Oils (updated edition): Cypress may help relieve hemorrhoids, oily and overhydrated skin, excessive perspiration, bleeding gums, varicose veins, wounds, muscle cramps, edema, poor circulation, rheumatism, asthma, spasmodic coughing, menstrual pain and other problems, menopausal problems, nervous tension, and stress-related conditions.
 You can also use the oil in an insect repellent blend.